ebenzotoo/alx-system_engineering-devops/0x00-shell_basics/README.md

-move all files beginning with an uppercase letter
+move all files from beginning